 Yes, you read that correctly – you can make money as a mermaid!

-The art of mermaiding has become serious business indeed and an excellent way to combine a love for the ocean with performance art skills…and some pretty cute bikini tops!
+The art of mermaiding has become serious business indeed.
+It’s also an excellent way to combine a love for the ocean with performance art skills… and cute bikini tops!

-Always eager to find out about out-of-the-ordinary careers, MoneyMagpie has decided to dive into the depths and uncover a few of the mysteries of making money as a professional mermaid.
+We’re always eager to find out about out-of-the-ordinary careers, strange jobs and making money in the most creative ways.
+So, MoneyMagpie is diving into the depths to uncover the mysteries of making money as a professional mermaid.

 Come join us for the swim!